Best Guard Dogs For Families

 History

-Rottweilers were used by the Roman army in times of war to protect the armies while they slept, and attack when in battle.
+Rottweilers were used by the Roman army in times of war to protect the armies while they slept and attack when in battle.
 In more recent years, this breed’s intelligence and aggressive behavior made them great police dogs.
-They have been used for personal protection in both home settings, as well as protection in travel.
+They have been used for personal protection in both home settings as well as protection in travel due to their strong natural instincts.

 Tips On Owning

 The need for intensive and thorough training cannot be overstated.
 They are intelligent, and their natural instincts make them want to be leaders.
 If you can raise them sternly, they will submit to you and follow your every command.
-They have a fantastic health history, and are prone to very few diseases.
+They have a fantastic health history and are prone to very few diseases.
 Their biggest concern is cancer, but that is inherent in most dog breeds.
 Their feeding should be monitored, and if they are overly exercised, their aggressiveness tends to come out.
-In home settings, these dogs thrive and are both obedient and loyal and make great family guard dogs.

 About The Breed